apache/doris-website/versioned_docs/version-3.0/admin-manual/data-admin/overview.md

 under the License.
 -->

-**Doris** provides robust disaster recovery features through three core functionalities: **cross-cluster data synchronization**, **backup and recovery**, and **recycle bin recovery**.
-These capabilities help users effectively address data loss caused by hardware failures, software errors, or human mistakes, ensuring high data availability and reliability.
+Doris provides powerful disaster recovery capabilities, helping users effectively respond to data loss issues caused by hardware failures, software errors, or human mistakes through three main functions: cross-cluster data synchronization, backup and recovery, and recycle bin recovery, ensuring high availability and reliability of data.

----

 ## 1. Cross-Cluster Data Synchronization

-Doris's cross-cluster data synchronization feature enables real-time replication of data across different Doris clusters.
-This ensures critical data is distributed across multiple physically or logically isolated clusters, achieving geographical disaster recovery.
+Doris's cross-cluster data synchronization feature supports real-time data replication between different Doris clusters, ensuring that important data is distributed across multiple physically isolated clusters, achieving regional disaster recovery.

 ### Key Features:

-- **Real-Time Synchronization**: Supports both full and incremental synchronization.
-Full synchronization replicates all data during the initial setup, while incremental synchronization continuously captures and syncs data changes, including data (inserts, updates, deletions) and schema changes (DDL).
+- **Real-time Synchronization**: Supports full and incremental synchronization.
+Full synchronization replicates all data in the initial phase; incremental synchronization continuously captures and synchronizes data changes, including data (addition, modification, deletion) and table structure changes (DDL).
-- **Data Consistency**: Tracks data changes using logging mechanisms (e.g., Binlog) to ensure that the target cluster mirrors the source cluster exactly.
+- **Data Consistency**: Records data changes through a logging mechanism (such as Binlog), ensuring that the target cluster's data is completely consistent with the source cluster's data.
-- **Geographical Disaster Recovery**: Supports synchronization between clusters located in different regions, allowing seamless failover to another cluster in case of failure.
+- **Regional Disaster Recovery**: Supports synchronization between clusters in different geographical locations, allowing other clusters to quickly take over business when one cluster fails.
-- **Multi-Scenario Application**: Suitable for disaster recovery, business separation (e.g., read/write splitting), and multi-active cluster scenarios.
+- **Multi-Scenario Applications**: Suitable for disaster recovery backups, business separation (such as read-write separation), active-active clusters, and other scenarios.

-### Use Case Example:
+### Application Scenario Example:
-A company deploys two Doris clusters in different cities: Cluster A as the primary cluster and Cluster B as the backup cluster.
-Using cross-cluster synchronization, if Cluster A is disrupted by a natural disaster, Cluster B can take over business operations seamlessly, minimizing downtime.
+A company has deployed two Doris clusters in different cities, with Cluster A as the primary cluster and Cluster B as the backup cluster.
+Through cross-cluster data synchronization, when Cluster A is interrupted due to a natural disaster, Cluster B can take over the business, minimizing downtime.

----

 ## 2. Backup and Recovery

-Doris provides comprehensive backup and recovery capabilities to periodically save data snapshots and prevent data loss due to unexpected events.
+Doris provides backup and recovery functions to regularly save data snapshots, preventing data loss due to unexpected events.

 ### Key Features:

-- **Full Backup**: Allows users to back up entire databases or tables, creating complete snapshots of the data.
+- **Backup**: Supports full backups of specified databases, tables, or partitions, saving complete data snapshots.
+- **Recovery**: Supports recovery of databases, tables, or partitions from snapshots.

-### Use Case Example:
+### Application Scenario Example:
-A company performs regular data backups and stores them in an object storage service (e.g., Amazon S3).
-When a critical table is accidentally deleted, the company quickly restores the data using the backup, ensuring business continuity.
+A company regularly backs up data and stores backup files in object storage services (such as Amazon S3).
+When an important table is accidentally deleted, the backup function quickly restores the lost data, ensuring normal business operations.

----

 ## 3. Recycle Bin Recovery

-Doris also offers a **recycle bin** feature that provides a straightforward way to recover recently deleted data, minimizing the impact of accidental operations.
+Doris provides a recycle bin feature, offering users a quick way to recover recently deleted data, reducing the impact of operational errors.

 ### Key Features:

-- **Temporary Deletion**: When a table or database is deleted, it is moved to the recycle bin instead of being permanently removed.
+- **Temporary Deletion**: Tables or databases that are deleted are first moved to the recycle bin instead of being permanently deleted immediately.
-- **Retention Period**: Data remains in the recycle bin for a configurable retention period, allowing users to restore it if needed.
+- **Retention Period**: Deleted data is retained in the recycle bin for a configurable period, during which users can choose to recover it.
-- **Quick Restoration**: Users can easily recover accidentally deleted data from the recycle bin without requiring a full backup restoration.
+- **Quick Recovery**: Data can be easily retrieved from the recycle bin without needing a complete backup recovery.
-- **Data Security**: If no recovery is needed, data in the recycle bin will be automatically cleaned up after the retention period.
+- **Data Security**: If recovery is not needed, data in the recycle bin will be automatically cleared after the retention period.

-### Use Case Example:
+### Application Scenario Example:
-A team accidentally deletes an important table during routine operations.
-By using the recycle bin, they quickly recover the table, avoiding the need for complex backup restoration processes and minimizing downtime.
+A team accidentally deleted an important table during routine operations.
+Using the recycle bin feature, they quickly recovered the deleted data, avoiding a complex backup recovery process while ensuring business continuity.

----

-## 4. Comprehensive Disaster Recovery Practices

-By combining cross-cluster synchronization, backup and recovery, and recycle bin recovery, Doris enables a complete and efficient disaster recovery strategy:

-- **Proactive Disaster Recovery**: Use cross-cluster synchronization for multi-active deployments, allowing business operations to switch to any cluster rapidly.
-- **Passive Disaster Recovery**: Regularly back up data to ensure that even in the worst-case scenario, data can be restored from backups.
-- **Quick Fixes**: Use the recycle bin to recover from accidental deletions swiftly.
-- **Testing and Validation**: Regularly verify backups, synchronization, and recycle bin functionality to ensure the disaster recovery plan's effectiveness.

----

-## Conclusion

-Doris’s disaster recovery capabilities, powered by cross-cluster synchronization, backup and recovery, and recycle bin recovery, offer users:

-- Comprehensive data protection.
-- Flexible disaster recovery options.
-- Rapid recovery from accidental deletions and system failures.

-Whether addressing everyday operational errors or preparing for catastrophic disasters, Doris is an ideal choice for building highly reliable data systems.
-Explore Doris’s features further to create a robust disaster recovery plan tailored to your business needs!